Emperor2000/gms-sample-library/README.md

 **sample projects by difficulty level:**
 0 - Not applicable
 1 - Two projects
-2 - None
-3 - Three projects
+2 - Three projects
-4 - One project
+3 - One project